SarielHovey/Quantitative-Trading-with-Python/Python/readme.md

-Used for Mathetical Finance with Python.
+Used for Mathematical Finance with Python.
 Cython will also be included for better performance.